Michael-Lazarus/Michael-Lazarus.github.io/best-site/README.md

 At this point you have either gone through the markdown tutorial in the prerequisites or had already had markdown editing skills, great!
 Now to complete this step, format your resume into a markdown file using VS Code or any other Markdown editor of your choice.
 The reason we should have a markdown formatted resume is that in Modern Technical Writing, Etter recommends that we should use a structured approach to documentation, which means using consistent formatting and clear, concise language.
 Another reason is that Etter advices us to use a lightweight markup language for the fact that it is easy to read and convert to other forms.
 We will use this markdown file to generate our website (So we basically don't need to write a lick of HTML/JavaScript 🎉).

 ### Step 5: Launch a static site
-Another step that Etter recommends in their book is to use a static site, as it has a wide usability range.
-Right now, we are using it to test wht our resume would look like as a website and editing and formatting it to perfection.
-Now in a folder that we want to set up a static site, repeat step [3.1](#step-3-clone-your-repository).
+Another step that Etter recommends in their book is to use a static site, as it has a wide usability range, its easy to maintain and efficient. for thatreason, we are going to use it for our resume site.
+Repeat step [3.1](#step-3-clone-your-repository) in the file location we are working from.
 Then use run the code below in the terminal:

 ```bash
 jekyll new NewWebFile #you can replace the last argument in the command with anything you want to name the file